 Summary of Garden of Life Vitamin Code Iron Complex:

 For those who experience high stress or anxiety, Ancestral Supplements grass fed beef liver contains the nutrients known to be depleted during times of high stress.
-Liver is rich in iron, vitamins A, D, K, E, B12 and folate which may support decreases in stress and work synergistically with iron.
+Liver is rich in iron, vitamin D, A, K, E, B12 and folate which may support decreases in stress and work synergistically with iron.

 Summary of Ancestral Supplements Grass Fed Beef Liver: